 Third, the frog: this is a soft, V-shaped pad in the middle of the sole.
 It’s crucial for grip and helps pump blood through the hoof, keeping it healthy and strong.

 Foal hooves are softer and more delicate than adult hooves because they are still developing.
-Each part needs proper care to ensure the foal grows with strong, healthy hooves.

-What is Eponychium (Fairy Fingers)?
+What is Eponychium (Fairy Fingers Horse)?

 The eponychium is a soft, protective covering on a foal’s hooves at birth.
 It is the squishy layer that covers a newborn foal’s hooves.